 - From the Network dropdown, select Current Network.
 Your local machine's IP address will be auto-populated in the box.

-Select both networks: Admin UI to monitor the cluster and CockroachDB Client to access the databases.
+Select both networks: DB Console to monitor the cluster and CockroachDB Client to access the databases.

-The Admin UI refers to the cluster's Admin UI, where you can observe your cluster's health and performance.
-For more information, see Admin UI Overview.
+The DB Console refers to the cluster's DB Console, where you can observe your cluster's health and performance.
+For more information, see DB Console Overview.

 Step 2.
 Create a SQL user

 Only Console Admins can create SQL users.
 If you are a Developer, you need to ask your Console Admin for the credentials of a SQL user to access the database.
-To find out who's your Console Admin, sign in to the Console and navigate to Cluster Overview > Access.
+To find out who's your Console Admin, log in and navigate to Cluster Overview > Access.

 - Navigate to your cluster's SQL Users page.